 From a La La Land Stunner to a Hipster's Paradise, These are Must Visits for Any Caffeine AddictBY Megan Ziots // 04.03.19

-Merit Coffee is now open in Deep Ellum and Highland Park.
-Courtesy of Merit Coffee
+Merit Coffee now has four Dallas locations including Deep Ellum and Highland Park.
+(Courtesy of Merit Coffee)

 La La Land Kind Cafe employs foster kids who are aging out of the system as baristas, chefs, and cashiers.
 (Courtesy of La La Land)